merovex-press/stranded-series/series/books/0101-discovery/002-ephraim-seeks-refuge-with-jeffry.md

 Ephraim finished his rum.
 "I just need to get away from Philadelphia, that's all."

 Jeffry glared at him, just like their father used to.
-"I will let you stay a few more days.
-After that, you should continue down Waggon Road."
+"I will let you stay a few days.
+After that, you should continue down Wagon Road."

+* * *